AVAILABLE UNTIL JULY 30TH.

 Having an arsenal of different grooves and fills for every style of music is an excellent way to be prepared for any playing situation.
 You’ll also find that learning these different styles of music will benefit your playing in other styles you’re already comfortable with.

 Independence refers to being able to play separate rhythms or patterns with each of our different limbs.
 Coordination refers to being able to play these independent rhythms together in an effective way.
-Just like technique, independence and coordination are tools that allow us to express our ideas on the drum-set.
+Just like technique, independence and coordination are tools that allow us to express our ideas on the drums.

 Here is a basic rock groove that incorporates all four limbs.